Nephron Physiology

 Addison's disease (adrenal insufficiency) = a rare, chronic endocrine disorder in which the adrenal glands do not produce sufficient steroid hormones (glucocorticoids and often mineralocorticoids).

 Renal Tubular Acidosis = a disease that occurs when the kidneys fail to excrete acids into the urine, which causes a person's blood to remain too acidic.
+Diarrhea

 Acetazolamide (carbonic anhydrase inhibitor)